 Key insights from PIRLS 2016 Northern Ireland - What the evidence shows

-This key insights briefing summarises three recent reports that use information from the PIRLS 2016 study in Northern Ireland, and other ILSA data to explore:
+This key insights briefing summarises three reports that use information from the PIRLS 2016 study in Northern Ireland, and other ILSA data to explore:

 - What can Northern Ireland learn from participation in international studies?